apinanyogaratnam/cachier-service/README.md

 TODO: remove print statements that aren't as useful for server logs
 TODO: rename cache_* request body fields to key, value, expiration only
 TODO: add tests
+TODO: refactor data source to use sqlite3 instead of json

 {
     "key": {